-After her mother shared details of a dream that bizarrely repeated: "Kaylyn has long fingers.
+After her mother relayed a funny dream that repeated: "Kaylyn has long fingers.
 She should play guitar."

-(fortunately) successful audition for Marymount Manhattan's BFA Acting Program.
-In her unanticipated New York years, she has independently released her debut EP "Where I Need" to a sold-out Joe's Pub, held residencies at Pete's Candy Store and Rockwood Music Hall, received a golden ticket to Hollywood Week for American Idol XV, was featured in Steven Spielberg's "The Post", and originated a role in a new musical titled "Music City".
+At age 17, her plans to attend Towson University as an Education Major were quickly altered by a successful, on-a-whim audition for Marymount Manhattan's BFA Acting Program.
+A few career highlights experienced in her unanticipated New York years include: accomplishing a cross-country Sofar Sounds tour, independently releasing her debut EP "Where I Need" to a sold-out Joe's Pub, holding residencies with Joe's Pub, Pete's Candy Store, Sofar Sounds, and Rockwood Music Hall, receiving a golden ticket to Hollywood Week for American Idol, being featured in Steven Spielberg's "The Post", playing an Amish Witch on Lifetime TV, and originating a role in a new musical titled "Music City".

 If interested in her work as an actress, browse here.